-On January 18, 2019, CORE Alaska, LLC and Royal Alaska, LLC, wholly-owned subsidiaries of the Company and Royal Gold, respectively, entered into an Amendment No. 2 (the "Amendment") to the JV LLCA to outline rights of the parties in a joint sale process by the Company and Royal Gold and make certain other clarifying changes.
-The Amendment, among other things, (i) defines certain project areas and a resource area in reference to properties owned or controlled by the Joint Venture Company; (ii) allows CORE Alaska, LLC and Royal Alaska, LLC to agree to sell their respective interests in the Joint Venture Company in respect of fewer than all such project areas in a joint sale process by the Company and Royal Gold; (iii) in connection with the joint sale process by the Company and Royal Gold, creates (a) a tag right on a transfer by either CORE Alaska, LLC or Royal Alaska, LLC of any portion of its interest in the resource area; and (b) a drag right in a transfer by Royal Alaska, LLC of its entire interest in the resource area and, if the drag right is not exercised as to the resource area in a transfer of that area, then the drag right may be incorporated into the surviving entities that would hold certain other properties owned by the Joint Venture Company that were not transferred.
-The joint sale process has concluded without entering into a definitive change of control transaction, and as a result, the tag right and drag right with respect to the resource area also terminated.
+On January 18, 2019, CORE Alaska, LLC and Royal Alaska, LLC, wholly-owned subsidiaries of the Company and Royal Gold, respectively, entered into Amendment No. 2 (the "Amendment") to the JV LLCA to outline rights of the parties in a joint sale process by the Company and Royal Gold and make certain other clarifying changes.
+The Amendment, among other things, (i) defined certain project areas and a resource area in reference to properties owned or controlled by the Joint Venture Company; (ii) allowed CORE Alaska, LLC and Royal Alaska, LLC to agree to sell their respective interests in the Joint Venture Company in respect of fewer than all such project areas in a joint sale process by the Company and Royal Gold; (iii) in connection with the joint sale process by the Company and Royal Gold, created (a) a tag right on a transfer by either CORE Alaska, LLC or Royal Alaska, LLC of any portion of its interest in the resource area; and (b) a drag right in a transfer by Royal Alaska, LLC of its entire interest in the resource area and, if the drag right is not exercised as to the resource area in a transfer of that area, then the drag right may be incorporated into the surviving entities that would hold certain other properties owned by the Joint Venture Company that were not transferred.
+The joint sale process has concluded without entering into a definitive change of control transaction.
+As a result, the tag right and drag right created in connection with the joint sale process specifically with respect to the resource area also terminated.

-The Company has completed nine years of exploration efforts on the Peak Gold Joint Venture Property, which has resulted in identifying two mineral deposits (Peak and North Peak) and several other gold, silver, and copper prospects.
-The Joint Venture Company has approved an exploration budget for calendar 2019 of \$6.9 million, of which the Company would need to fund 60.0% or approximately \$4.1 million, to maintain its current level of interest in the Joint Venture Company.
-As of June 30, 2019 the Company has funded \$1.4 million of its share of the budget.
-The Company plans to fully participate in the 2019 exploration program which began at the beginning of August.
+The Company has completed ten years of exploration efforts on the Peak Gold Joint Venture Property, which has resulted in identifying two mineral deposits (Main Peak and North Peak) and several other gold, silver, and copper prospects.
+The Joint Venture Company completed the 2019 exploration program in October of 2019.
+A total of 3,073 meters of drilling was completed during that program.